refractionPOINT/lce_doc/docs/lc_adapter.md

 ### CarbonBlack from S3

-This example shows connecting CarbonBlack sensors from data exported by the CarbonBlack API to an S3 bucket.
+This example shows connecting Carbon Black sensors from data exported by the Carbon Black API to an S3 bucket.
 It uses the CLI Adapter (instead of the Docker container).

 ```